-This sequence of photos – taken by my good friend Markus Bühler – shows snail-crushing behaviour in a captive individual of the Australian scincid lizard Hemisphaeriodon (read on) gerrardii, popular known as the Pink-tongued skink.
+This sequence of photos – taken by my good friend Markus Bühler – shows snail-crushing behaviour in a captive individual of the Australian scincid lizard Hemisphaeriodon (read on) gerrardii, popularly known as the Pink-tongued skink.
 Unique to the coastal eastern strip of Queensland and New South Wales, it’s a predominantly terrestrial skink of damp sclerophyll forests and rainforests, though it also occurs in drier forests in the northern part of its range (Cogger 2000).

 The Pink-tongued skink is large (up to 45 cm in total length), viviparous, and has a relatively broad head.
 Its tail is prehensile and is used as a climbing aid when the animal clambers about among low branches, but – in view of what seems like an obvious arboreal adaptation – it seems surprising that the animal is otherwise (apparently) mostly ground-dwelling.

 Marsupials and skinks and convergent evolution of ‘hammer teeth’